 Information From the NCDA&CS to Beekeepers Concerning Hurricane Florence

-The email included below was sent out from Jason Williams with the NCDA&CS’s Structural Pest Control and Pesticides Division to all beekeepers that have registered their hives through nc.driftwatch.org.
-We wanted to make sure that everyone in the county Extension Centers were in the loop in case a call comes concerning any announcements about spraying for mosquitoes.
+The email included below was sent out from Jason Williams with the N.C.
+Department of Agriculture and Consumer Services’ Structural Pest Control and Pesticides Division to all beekeepers that have registered their hives through DriftWatch.
+We wanted to make sure that everyone in the County Extension Centers was in the loop in case a call comes concerning any announcements about spraying for mosquitoes.

 Mike Waldvogel & David Tarpy

 Date: Wed, Sep 12, 2018 at 11:48 a.m.

 I wanted to reach out to all of the beekeepers that have registered with the Driftwatch (Beecheck Program), to remind you to prepare your hives for the approaching hurricane.
 I have linked two articles below that will aid in this.
 The first is written by Dr. David Tarpy and is titled Protective Measures of Beehives During Hurricanes.
 The second is from Dr. Michael Waldvogel and is titled “Bee” Kind If You Spray for Mosquitos.
 Both of these articles are good resources for both beekeepers and mosquito applicators.